 We will require substantial funds to conduct research and development, including preclinical testing and clinical trials of our drug candidates.
 We will also require substantial funds to conduct regulatory activities and to establish commercial manufacturing, marketing, and sales capabilities.
-We had cash, cash equivalents, and investments of \$28.3 million at March 31, 2011.
-We believe that our existing cash, cash equivalents, and investments will be sufficient to fund our operations at least through March 31, 2012 based on our current operating plan.
-We expect to need to raise additional funds to operate our business beyond March 31, 2012.
+We had cash, cash equivalents, and investments of \$23.5 million at June 30, 2011.
+We believe that our existing cash, cash equivalents, and investments will be sufficient to fund our operations for at least the next twelve months based on our current operating plan.
+We will need to raise additional funds in order to operate our business beyond such time.